christian-gama/nutrai-api/docs/auth.md

 ## Controller

 The `Controller` interface allows us to create route handlers with specific behaviors.
-The `Security` method is one of the key features here, which returns a security config.
+The `AuthStrategy` method is one of the key features here, which returns a AuthStrategy config.
 When set to nil, the handler will use the default authentication method, which is JWT, meaning that the route is private.
 On the other hand, if it's set to any other value, the handler will use the specified authentication method.

 ```go
 type Controller interface {